While the focus in the early years of my work with sound was on

 So is this blog.

-I’d like to thank the following people for inspiration, crucial experiences
+I’d like to thank the following people for inspiration, crucial experiences,

-and insightful discussions:
+their support and insightful discussions:

 Watson, Chris, Outside the circle of fire, 1998